top of page

 WHO WE ARE

 The "Boris Lab" is home to a team of research staff scientists, graduate students, and undergraduates with expertise in synthetic and medicinal chemistry.
-The team is led by Dr. Jakob Magolan who is an Associate Professor in the Department of Biochemistry and Biomedical Sciences and the inaugural holder of Boris Family Endowed Chair of Drug Discovery at McMaster.
+The team is led by Dr. Jakob Magolan who is a Professor in the Department of Biochemistry and Biomedical Sciences and the inaugural holder of Boris Family Endowed Chair of Drug Discovery at McMaster.

 WHAT WE DO